 - Either dust your quail with diatomaceous earth or mite/lice spray

 - Return your quail to their clean home

-- Dust or spray your quail again in a week, and then once more in two weeks to ensure that you have caught all of the mites/lice that hadn’t already hatched during the first treatment
+- Dust or respray your quail in a week, and then once more in two weeks to ensure that you have caught all of the mites/lice that hadn’t already hatched during the first treatment

-If you have opted to keep your quail in a small area, always be sure that it is well-ventilated.
-Quail droppings have a higher ammonia concentration than other types of poultry, so frequent cleaning is extremely important to prevent respiratory infections.
+Quail droppings have a higher ammonia concentration than other poultry types, so frequent cleaning is critical to prevent respiratory infections.

 - Difficulty breathing

-Sometimes these infections can be fought by your quail on their own, or with some immune boosters, like garlic or apple cider vinegar, but if you are pressed for time and the rest of your flock appears ill, time to see a vet for treatment options.
+Or with some immune boosters, like garlic or apple cider vinegar.
+If you are pressed for time see a vet if the rest of your flock appears ill.

 If managed properly, the quail is an exotic dual-purpose bird that is easy to raise and exciting to own.

 They are the perfect little game bird for someone who wants to start small or doesn’t have a lot of space to use for scratching their animal husbandry itch.

 The quail’s ability to provide meat, eggs, fertilizer and other valuable products make them an extremely versatile bird for the hobbyist, homesteader, or even hunter.